Performance

 Guitar

-The weekly guitar seminar includes performances of newly learned solo repertoire and chamber music.
-In addition, Professor Verdery lectures on a variety of topics, including interpretation, arranging, technique, pedagogy, master-class teaching, programming, memory, competitions, recording, and career development.
+The weekly guitar seminar includes performances of newly learned solo repertoire and chamber music as well as discussions on a variety of topics, including interpretation, arranging, technique, pedagogy, master-class teaching, programming, memorization, competitions, recording, and career development.
 Each year in the course, students are required to write an étude and an arrangement, and to present a lecture.
-The seminar also requires that, prior to graduation, students perform a twenty-minute outreach concert in New Haven schools.
+The seminar also requires that, prior to graduation, students perform a twenty-minute outreach concert in the New Haven public schools.

 A guest master class takes place each term.
 Recent artists have included Leo Brouwer, Odair Assad, Eliot Fisk, David Russell, SoloDuo, Los Angeles Guitar Quartet, Raphaella Smits, Roland Dyens, David Leisner, Anthony Newman, and Hopkinson Smith.
 A biennial Guitar Extravaganza features performances, master classes, and pedagogical discussions with luminaries in the field.
 In the two-year guitar program each student is strongly encouraged to prepare two solo recital programs, a concerto, and four chamber works.
 The final degree recital should be performed from memory.